DylanZhang25/FSND/README.md

       - 'patch:actor',
       - 'post:actor'
 ```
-* I created two test users for this project and the reviewer can test endpoints at live application endpoint:
+* I created two test users for this project by which the reviewer can login in the given URL above.
+Also, the reviewer can test endpoints at the live application endpoint:
   | User | Password| Role |
   |----------|----------|----------|
   | i_am_a_CastingAssistant@gmail.com | $CA123456 | CastingAssistant |